Don’t just Walk the Grounds – Experience Potter Park Zoo in all of its Splendor

 * Resident refers to anyone living in Ingham County

 Why Do You Love Potter Park Zoo?

 We’d love to hear from you!
 What does your family like best about a visit to Potter Park Zoo?

-Although we love hanging out with the animals at Potter Park, I don’t think my family could be like the one in the movie “We Bought a Zoo”.
-But – I’m very grateful that we have access to such awesome wildlife in the heart of our city.
+Although we love hanging out with the animals at Potter Park, I don’t think my family could be like the one in the movie “We Bought a Zoo.”
+That’s why I’m so grateful to Potter Park Zoo for the care they take with animals and for giving us access to the gift of wildlife in the heart of our city.

 Have fun on your next visit to Potter Park Zoo!